What is the Speech service (preview)?

 - Conversational user interfaces in concert with the Speech to Text API

-If you need to an unsupported dialect or just want a unique voice for your application, the Text to Speech API supports custom voice models.
+If you need an unsupported dialect or just want a unique voice for your application, the Text to Speech API supports custom voice models.

 The Speech Translation API can be used either to translate streaming audio in near-real-time or to process recorded speech.
 In streaming translation, the service returns interim results that can be displayed to the user to indicate translation progress.
 The results may be returned either as text or as voice.